 Currently, the eLearning industry is experiencing a revolution due to the recent advancements in technology.
-The introduction of new gadgets, innovative tools for trainers, and cutting-edge equipment has allowed eLearning Companies to create new eLearning experiences that we could only dream about a decade ago.
+The introduction of new gadgets, innovative tools for trainers, and cutting-edge equipment has allowed eLearning companies to create new eLearning experiences that we could only dream of a decade ago.
 According to Education Sector Factbook, eLearning has grown at a rapid average of 23% per year in the years 2013-2017.
 The present day’s hottest technological trends play a major role in influencing eLearning and offering brand new ways to share knowledge and deliver content.
 Let’s take a look at these emerging technologies and how they are taking eLearning to the next level.

-1. Virtual Reality (VR) in eLearning
+2. Virtual Reality (VR) in eLearning

 Virtual Reality (VR) is a computer technology that utilizes virtual reality headsets or multi-projected environments, sometimes in conjunction with props or physical environments, in order to create realistic sounds, images and other sensations that promote a user’s physical presence in an imaginary or virtual environment.

 The functional applicability of virtual reality has made it an incredibly popular tech in eLearning.
 For now, potential applications in the fields of medical training and physics show the most promise.
 That said, what benefits can this exciting technology bring?
 First, VR can transmit students to the farthest corners of the universe in just a blink of an eye and surround them with an engaging and deeply educational environment.
 An improved motivation to learn is another key benefit.
-Students will no longer be stuck with pages upon pages of boring text, bullet points and illustrations, they will have a chance to actually go through the experience and get the most out of it.
-Virtual reality holds great potential, and is expected to go further beyond gaming, to include areas such as training and education, as well as VR films, sports, and music.
+Students will no longer be stuck with pages upon pages of boring text, bullet points, and illustrations, they will have a chance to actually go through the experience and get the most out of it.
+Virtual reality holds great potential and is expected to go further beyond gaming, to include areas such as training and education, as well as VR films, sports, and music.

 To get started with VR in eLearning, a company needs to have a professional developer who can work with software like Unity 3D.
 In addition, VR headsets are required for the learning populations, which by itself can become a cost-prohibitive factor.

-2. Augmented Reality (AR) in eLearning
+3. Augmented Reality (AR) in eLearning

 Augmented Reality is a technology that superimposes a computer-generated image on a user’s view of the real world, thus providing a composite view.
 This also includes real-world sensory input like video, graphics, or sound.